tianciwudi/ipp-maintenance/README.md

 # ipp-maintenance
-A maintenance extension for IPP printers that provides a one-click CMYK color blocks print to help prevent nozzle clogging.
+A custom component based on IPP that provides a one-click CMYK color blocks print to help prevent nozzle clogging.